-where the $\langle dE/dx\rangle_{Bichsel}$ is the theoretical value of the energy loss obtained from the Bichsel function~\cite{Shao:2005iu}, which was represented by a dashed line in the figure, and $\sigma_{R}$ is the TPC $\ln \langle dE/dx\rangle $ resolution ($\sim 8 \%$).
-At low momentum, the raw signal of protons was obtained by fitting a Gaussian function to the distribution of $n \sigma_{p}$~\cite{STAR:2021iop}, and the raw signal of light nuclei was obtained by fitting a Gaussian function to the $Z$-distribution described in Eq.~\ref{ZLN}.
-At high momentum, the raw signal was extracted by using the mass squared ($m^{2}$) distributions from the TOF detector, in addition to the $n \sigma_{p}$ or $Z$ information.
-The $m^{2}$ was calculated as where $p$ is the momentum of the particle, $\beta = L / ct$, and $L, c, t$ are the track path length, speed of light, and time of flight, respectively.
-Table~\ref{tab:PID} shows the rapidity ranges and transverse momentum ($p_{T}$) cutoffs for particle identification using TPC and TOF, the rapidity mentioned in this article is the rapidity under the center-of-mass frame.
+where the $\langle dE/dx\rangle_{Bichsel}$ ($\langle dE/dx\rangle_{Bichsel}^{p}$ for protons, $\langle dE/dx\rangle_{Bichsel}^{ln}$ for light clusters / light nuclei) is the theoretical value of the energy loss obtained from the Bichsel function~\cite{Shao:2005iu}, which was represented by a dashed line in the figure, and the parameter $\sigma_{R}$ denotes the TPC $\ln \langle dE/dx\rangle $ resolution ($\sim 8 \%$).
+At low momentum, the raw signal of protons was obtained by fitting a Gaussian function to the distribution of $n \sigma_{p}$~\cite{STAR:2021iop}, and the raw signal of light nuclei was obtained by fitting a Gaussian function to the $Z_{ln}$-distribution described in Eq.~\ref{ZLN}.
+At high momentum, the raw signal was extracted by using the mass squared ($m^{2}$) distributions from the TOF detector, in addition to the $n \sigma_{p}$ or $Z_{ln}$ information.
+The $m^{2}$ was calculated as:

+where $p$ is the momentum of the particle, $\beta = L / ct$, and $L, c, t$ represent the track path length, the speed of light, and the time of flight, respectively.
+Table~\ref{tab:PID} lists the rapidity ranges and transverse momentum ($p_{T}$) cutoffs for particle identification using TPC and TOF, the rapidity is calculated in the center-of-mass frame.

 The bottom panel of Fig.~\ref{fig:PID} shows the particle $m^{2}$ versus particle rigidity ($p/q$).
 One can observe that there are very clear bands in the $m^{2}$ distribution of different particles.
-The signal of the particles can be extracted by fitting the $m^{2}$ distribution with the Student-t function~\cite{10.1093/biomet/83.4.891,STAR:2019sjh} and an exponential background tail.
-Consistent with general particle identification, we relied on the $dE/dx$ from TPC for particles in the low $p_{T}$ region.
-However, it became evident that using only TPC information was insufficient for accurately identifying deuterons in the $-0.1 < y < 0$ rapidity range and tritons in the $-0.2 < y < 0$ range.
-Consequently, we incorporated TOF in these specific rapidity ranges even at low $p_{T}$.
+The particle signals were extracted by fitting the $m^{2}$ distributions using a Student-t function~\cite{10.1093/biomet/83.4.891,STAR:2019sjh} with an exponential background tail.
+For particles in the low transverse momentum ($p_{T}$) region, particle identification generally relies on the $dE/dx$ information from the TPC.
+However, it was found that TPC information alone was insufficient to accurately identify deuterons in the rapidity range of $-0.1 < y < 0$ and tritons in the range of $-0.2 < y < 0$.
+Consequently, TOF information was also utilized in these specific rapidity ranges, even at low $p_{T}$.
 Figure \ref{fig:Phase Space} shows the phase space coverage ($p_{T}$ versus rapidity) for each particle.
 The rapidity range measured for each particle in this analysis was -1.0 to 0, which is denoted by yellow boxes in Fig.~\ref{fig:Phase Space}.